rackerlabs/rackspace-how-to/content/cloud-servers/configure-vhosts-on-a-lamp-stack.md

 Whether you host a single site, or dozens of sites on your new Linux&reg; Apache&reg; MySQL&reg; PHP&reg; (LAMP) server, virtual hosts (vhosts) help you efficiently organize your sites.

-In the following example, you see that your LAMP server is already configured to serve content directly out of the **/var/www/html** directory in the example below:
+In the following example, the LAMP server is already configured to serve content directly from the **/var/www/html** directory in the example below:

     /var/www
     ├── html